saman-taghavi/pishiLogger/README.md

 To enable this integration, make sure there is a valid `repository` field in `package.json` or `repo` is set in `.changelogenrc`.

-By default in unauthenticated mode, changelogen will open a browser link to make manual release.
+By default in unauthenticated mode, pishilogger will open a browser link to make manual release.
 By providing github token, it can be automated.

 - Using environment variables or `.env`, use `CHANGELOGEN_TOKENS_GITHUB` or `GITHUB_TOKEN` or `GH_TOKEN`
 - Using CLI args, use `--token <token>`